abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

  > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Created an Azure Key Vault
-- Added a secret to the Key Vault
+## Summary
+In this exercise, we created an Azure Key Vault and added a secret to it.
+We explored the process of securely storing sensitive information in the Key Vault and managing access to the secret.
+Throughout the exercise, we gained hands-on experience with Azure Key Vault for secret management and security best practices.

 ## Reference link